Access our free probate or estate planning checklist. Instantly access now.

 How are Executor fees determined?

-Ok, so we've determined the 5% executor fee may be a good rule to follow - however, the percentage structure may not be the most reasonable case for some.
+Ok, so we've determined the 5% executor fee may be a good rule to follow - So how do you actually determine a reasonable executor compensation?

 In some cases, the deceased will actually outline specific instructions as to how the executor will be compensated.
 This may come in a form of a flat fee, hourly rate, or estate value.